-Cancer in Relation to Age
+Cancer in relation to age

 It is tempting to regard cancer as a disorder associated with later life.
 With few exceptions (for example: brain, uterus, ovary and tongue) the risk of cancer developing in any organ of the body increases with age.
-On the other hand, no age group is imune to the possibility of developing cancer.
+On the other hand, no age group is immune to the possibility of developing cancer.
 Indeed, advances in the prevention and treatment of infectious diseases have left cancer, in its many forms, as the second commonest cause of death in early childhood.
 Accidents on the streets and in the home are still the most common cause.
-Some of the cancers of early childhood are now known to be due to exposure to X-irradiation in utero.
+A proportion of the cancers of early childhood are now known to be due to exposure to X-irradiation in utero.
 Some cases of cancer of the skin, lung or urinary tract which result from exposure to carcinogenic chemicals in industry arise relatively early in a man's working life.

 Men in their 20's or 30's may develop cancer of the skin of the scrotum if exposed to soot, coal tar or carcinogenic mineral oils.
-Cancer of the urinary bladder tends to arise 15 - 20 years after first exposure to dyestuff intermediates such as $\beta$ -naphthylamine, $\alpha$ -naphthylamine or benzidine though induction times of less than 5 years are recorded (Case et al. 1954).
+Cancer of the urinary bladder tends to arise 15-20 years after first exposure to dyestuff intermediates such as β -naph thylamine and benzidine though induction times of less than 5 years are recorded (Case et al, 1954).
 Some heavy cigarette smokers develop cancer of the bronchus before they are 40 years of age.
-Induction Time :